 In a more detailed analysis of the case and its implications, John Shallcross also looks at what the Tribunal decision might tell us about:

-- Assessing whether a property is suitable for use as more than one dwellings (in the context of multiple dwellings relief).
+- Assessing whether a property is suitable for use as more than one dwelling (in the context of multiple dwellings relief) including more about the Fiander and Brower case.

-- What HMRC guidance is relevant when looking at whether a property counts as mixed use, especially whether the land with it counts as the “garden and grounds” of the dwelling.
+- Which HMRC guidance is relevant when looking at whether a property counts as mixed use, especially whether the land with it counts as the “garden and grounds” of the dwelling (making reference to the updated section in HMRC’s manual on 25 June 2019).

 - The interpretation of provisions which are intended to prevent the avoidance of tax.